 Peru is a growing market for Australian goods and services exporters.
 In 2017, total two-way trade in goods and services with Peru was worth $717 million, up over 20 per cent from 2016.
 The FTA with Peru provides Australian businesses with an opportunity to expand our engagement with this emerging market.

 Peru is also an attractive investment destination for Australia.
 The number of Australian companies operating in Peru has grown from ten in 2003 to currently over ninety.
 The Australian and Peruvian mining sectors, in particular, are already closely integrated.
 The FTA with Peru provides a platform for expanding and deepening these relationships.

 Why has the Government concluded an FTA with Peru?

 As one of the fastest growing economies in Latin America over the last decade, Peru presents a growing opportunity for Australian businesses.
 This FTA ensures that Australia is well-placed to share in Peru's economic growth, providing opportunities for expanding our engagement with this emerging market.
-It is a strategic goal to diversify export markets for Australian exporters.

 For more information on the FTA, and on Australia's relationship with Peru, see the following links: